/>

 On the other hand, the Sony XM5 buds have an IPX4 rating, but that doesn't mean dust will be a huge problem.
 Keep your buds' charging port clean, and everything should be peachy keen.

-On September 18, Apple will officially release iOS 17, its latest installment of the iPhone operating system.
-Within iOS 17 are some major software updates for the AirPods Pro 2, making both buds' capabilities more similar than ever.
+With the release of iOS 17, Apple's latest installment of the iPhone operating system, you'll find some major software updates for the AirPods Pro 2, making both buds' capabilities more similar than ever.

 Here's why these new iOS 17 features are a big deal.

-Prior to iOS 17, Sony's WF-1000XM5 boasted more premium features than the AirPods Pro 2, including Speak to Chat and Adaptive Sound Control.
+Prior to iOS 17, Sony's WF-1000XM5 offered more premium software features than the AirPods Pro 2, including Speak to Chat and Adaptive Sound Control.

 Sony's Speak to Chat feature pauses the wearer's music when the earbuds detect the wearer is conversing with someone.
 The earbuds automatically switch to Ambient Sound mode, allowing the wearer to converse without having to remove their earbuds.